 The Executive committee provides for a good level of representation of its member organisations.
 Decision-making processes are robust to ensure the interests of the members and the kaupapa of the collective is enhanced.

-Tanira Kingi - Ngati Whakaue Tribal Lands (NWTL), Te Arawa Management Ltd (TAML)
+Tanira Kingi (Chair) - Ngati Whakaue Tribal Lands (NWTL), Te Arawa Management Ltd (TAML)

 Laurance Tamati - Pukahukiwi Kaokaoroa Inc.